IBM/tjbot-sports-buddy/README.md

 the minute Major League Baseball (MLB) stats.
 Specifically, schedules and standings.
 To retrieve this data, we use APIs supplied by FantasyData.

-Register for a free trial accoount at [https://developer.fantasydata.com](https://developer.fantasydata.com).
+Register for a free trial account at [https://developer.fantasydata.com](https://developer.fantasydata.com).

 Once registered, save the supplied subscription key, available through your profile.